vfarcic/vfarcic.github.io/articles/huawei.md

 General Introduction to Devops and its best practices from your point of view, and it will be nice if the following topics can be covered:

 * DevOps process
-* Micro services architecture in DevOps context.
+* Micro services architecture in DevOps context
-* Configuration management.
+* Configuration management
-* Continues delivery.
+* Continues delivery
-* Continues deployment and Gray release/gated launch.
+* Continues deployment and Gray release/gated launch
-* Monitoring and feedback.
+* Monitoring and feedback
-* Tool set/tool chain.
+* Tool set/tool chain - [The DevOps 2.0 Toolkit](http://vfarcic.github.ui/devops20/index.html), [The DevOps 2.1 Toolkit](http://vfarcic.github.ui/devops21/index.html)
-* DevOps assessment model.
+* DevOps assessment model

 ### Day 2